Location:Rolleston Street, Mount Cook, Wellington, Wellington

-Rolleston will replace 54 old apartments which did not meeting healthy homes standards.
-All homes will be for public housing and will be supported by 24/7 Single-Site Supported Housing service.
+The Rolleston Street development will replace 54 old apartments which did not meeting healthy homes standards.

 Alongside these homes we’re also linking with residents, community groups, stakeholders and partners to grow a supported and connected wider community in this part of the city – which has a rich history of providing key worker and social housing for people in central Wellington.